-At 19 years old I withdrew from college early with a 3.9 GPA and Dean's list honors and I bought a 1992 Chevy van that I converted myself for road tripping the East Coast.
+At 19 years old I bought a 1992 Chevy van that I converted myself for road tripping the East Coast.
 I'm blessed that I was born in a time where I could do that without too much backlash.
-Obviously I encountered some resistance from my family, but no one stopped me because I was paying for college myself.

 My grandmother Barbara had a similar dream at my age, but her plan was even more daring.
 She wanted to bicycle across the US.
-Unfortunately, the men in her life wouldn't allow her to do it, as it wasn't socially acceptable at the time.
+Unfortunately, her family wouldn't allow her to do it, as it wasn't socially acceptable at the time.
 These days, people of all ages are trying out van-life to explore the country and test out their self-reliance.

-My heart and soul were restless and unhappy going down the path of school then right into a full-time job and settling down right away.
-I felt like I hadn't challenged myself enough or experienced different aspects of life yet.
+My heart and soul were restless and I felt like I hadn't challenged myself enough or experienced different aspects of life yet at that age.
 My internet searches somehow brought me to some blog posts and Youtube videos about van-living and I was hooked instantly.

 The first step was to get a van of course.
 It just so happens that when I opened up Craigslist in my area at the time, my soon to be van was the very first ad on the vehicle for-sale page.
-The synchronicity in my life started there and hasn't let up since.
-The photos show what the van looked like when I first bought it.
+The photos to the left show what the van looked like when I first bought it and as you can see, it was a mess.
+I had to put in a lot of work to get it ready to travel in.
 My offer of $2000 cash for it was accepted by the seller the very first day I reached out and I paid for about $700 of mechanical work to make sure it would be safe and reliable to travel in.
 I'm grateful that I invested that money because I never had an incident on the road and I always felt safe since it had been serviced by a trusted mechanic.
 After the mechanical work was finished, I had the job of cleaning the inside and converting it to live out of.
 I ended up taking out the third seat in the back and the table between the two seats that fold down into a bed.
 I also removed the microwave, mini fridge, and counter top unit with the help of my brother Nolan.
 I chose to do this because the wiring didn't work and it took up a lot more space than it was worth.
-I was raw vegan and not eating cooked food at the time so I didn't need the microwave and eventually I replaced the mini-fridge with a cooler instead.

 In the photos above, you can see what it looked like after the interior remodeling.
 I ripped up the floor which was deteriorated old carpet and rotting foam.
 I replaced it with black rubber mats that I cut out the fit the area from Home Depot and later I added some bamboo mats in the front.
 As you can see the cooler takes up a lot less space than the counter unit.
 I stored clothing in the cabinets above the windows that were larger and deeper than the photos can show.
 I was able to store items like water jugs and tools for the road under the seats in the back.

-Ultimately I had such an amazing and exciting experience living van-life for a while.
+Ultimately, I had such an amazing and exciting experience living van-life for a while.
 I proved to myself that I could not only buy a van and fix it up, but also travel part of the US as a solo female.
-That was the first daring step of many, that have helped me to live a more fulfilling life by trusting my inner guidance.
+That was the first daring step of many, that have helped me to live a more fulfilling life.